About The Heights

 Q: Who are the DJs we hear on the Heights?

 A: The voices you hear are our dedicated all-volunteer student air staff.
-If you’re interested in learning more about them, you can click here go to the Heights air staff page.

 Q: There seem to be times when there are no live DJs.
 Why is this?